-November 15, 2020 and the remaining shares vesting in equal quarterly installments over the next three years, contingent upon the named executive officer remaining continuously employed in service with us through each applicable vesting date.
+The time-based RSA award granted to Ms. Nottebohm vests over a four-year period, with one quarter of the shares vesting on February 15, 2021 and the remaining shares vesting in equal quarterly installments over the next three years, contingent upon the named executive officer remaining continuously employed in service with us through each applicable vesting date.
+The time-based RSA and RSU awards granted to Messrs.
+Volkmer, Regan, and Vashee vest over a four-year period in equal quarterly installments.